HathorNetwork/hathor-wallet-headless/MULTISIG.md

 If a participant wishes to send a transaction from the MultiSig wallet funds he should follow these steps:

-1. Use the `/wallet/partial-tx` endpoint to get the `txHex` of the desired transaction and send to the participants.
+1. Use the `/wallet/tx-proposal` endpoint to get the `txHex` of the desired transaction and send to the participants.
 1. Each participant should send the `txHex` to the `/wallet/decode` endpoint to check the transaction.
-    1. If approved, the participant should send the `txHex` to the `/wallet/signature` endpoint to get the signatures.
+    1. If approved, the participant should send the `txHex` to the `/wallet/tx-proposal/get-my-signatures` endpoint to get the signatures.
-    1. Send the signatures string to the participant who requested the transaction.
+    1. Send the signatures string to a participant for collection (can be any participant).
-1. Once enough signatures are collected the participant who requested the transaction can use the `/wallet/tx-assemble-push` to send the transaction.
+1. Once enough signatures are collected any participant can use the `/wallet/tx-proposal/sign-and-push` to send the transaction.

-## POST /wallet/partial-tx
+## POST /wallet/tx-proposal

 Create a transaction with multiple inputs and outputs.